Work.Store Purchase History

 Business context

-Direct extension of the Order History redesign framework built the year prior
+Built as an extension of an Order History redesign launched the year before

-Required deep collaboration with stores and order transformation teams
+Required close collaboration with store operations and order transformation teams

 Problem & Solution